 In the cooler months, I find coconut oil a little too thin for my use on my hands, nails, and feet.
 I find that using a thicker cream which will offer a larger amount of lasting moisture works a lot better.

 I love pretty much anything and everything by Weleda.
 Their products are so well made and reasonably priced for their quality.
 I love their Skin Food hand cream.
 The fragrance is fresh and uplifting, and kind of reminds me of cheery days in the summer sunshine.
-Most crucially, it provides deep, lasting, natural moisture at a good price.
+Most crucially, it provides deep, lasting, natural moisture at a reasonable price.

 Showering & Bathing

 I currently oscillate between using Epsom salt and pink Himalayan salt and homemade or natural, store-bought bath bombs.
-I do this because using bath salts too often can raise your electrolyte levels too much and this can be harmful.

 It’s said that brushing your whole body gently, with strokes moving away from the heart, can help with circulation and the removal of toxins.
+I do this once a week on average and I think my skin looks clearer and more radiant overall.

 Coconut Oil Makeup Remover

-You can also use it as an eye makeup remover, although I’ve noticed that this can cause slightly blurry vision for a while so I prefer not to.
+You can also use it as an eye makeup remover, although I’ve noticed that this can cause slightly blurry vision for a while so I prefer not to!